warner/id-keywrapping-demo/README.rst

   the client contains a known-good pubkey) or SSL with a pinned certificate (where the client contains a known-good cert hash).
 * outsourced scrypt: all scrypt processing is done locally
+* the spec.org specification document is still wrong